EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/Appendix/App-Team-Org.md

 ## Team Goals

-1. To research interest and potentialy sell the product to private and corporate car shops.
+1. To research interests and potentialy sell the product to private and corporate consumers.
 2. To increase the ability to think outside the box for a solution when finding a problem.
 3. To Learn how to communicate and manuever around multiple shedules sucessfully while working on a professional product.
 4. To print and create a working product that can be used in a real life setting.